jerome-rdlv/dbsync/README.md

 I’m publishing this here because it might be useful to others, but USE OF THIS SCRIPT IS ENTIRELY AT YOUR OWN RISK.
 I accept no liability from its use.

+That said, I’ve been successfully using this tool for several years to synchronize WordPress databases between my development, pre-production and production environments.  personnaly use this tool.

 *dbsync* uses a configuration file to  define environments (like dev, prod, preprod, etc.) and replacements (different values for different environments).
 Have a look at the `dbsync.json` example config.

 Use `dbsync --help` to get help.